paulinadupin/the-dms-merchant-screen/README.md

-﻿# the-dms-merchant-screen
+﻿# the-dms-marketplace
-# The DM's Merchant Screen
+# The DM's Marketplace

 **A web-based D&D marketplace and inventory manager.**

-The DM's Merchant Screen allows tabletop RPG players to **shop for items added by their Dungeon Master**, track their gold, record sales, and view detailed information about all purchased items.
+The DM's Marketplace allows tabletop RPG players to **shop for items added by their Dungeon Master**, track their gold, record sales, and view detailed information about all purchased items.
 The website is designed to be simple, fast, and interactive, making in-person tabletop sessions smoother and more organized.

 ---